vladh/lein-sassy/README.md

 ## Prerequisites
 lein-sassy uses JRuby, so you need to have Ruby installed.
 You probably already do, though.
-JRuby is also why lein-sassy should only be used as a development dependency, since you would always depend on it otherwise.
+JRuby is also why the plugin should only be used as a development dependency, since you would always depend on it otherwise.

 ## Usage
-Add lein-sassy to your `project.clj` only as development dependency:
+Add the plugin to your `project.clj` only as development dependency:

 [![Clojars Project](http://clojars.org/lein-sassy/latest-version.svg)](http://clojars.org/lein-sassy)